 2. Double down on relationship skills

-Remember the 54x surge in employer demand for "relationship development" as a recruiter skill?
-That's the market telling you exactly where to invest.
+Remember the 54x surge in employer demand for “relationship development” as a recruiter skill?
+That’s the market telling you exactly where to invest.
 Focus on candidate experience, closing technique, and the advisory conversations that help hiring managers make better decisions.
-These skills compound over time and can't be automated.
+Skills like these compound over time and can’t be automated.

 Practically, this means getting better at discovery calls, salary negotiations, and the consultative conversations that help hiring managers refine their requirements.
-When a VP of Engineering says "I need a senior backend developer," the recruiter who asks the right follow-up questions - what does the team lack now, what projects are coming in Q3, what's the promotion path - delivers better candidates than the one who just runs the search.
+When a VP of Engineering says “I need a senior backend developer,” the follow-up questions are what separate a good shortlist from a great one.
+What does the team lack right now?
+What projects are landing in Q3?
+What’s the promotion path?
+A recruiter who digs into those answers delivers far better candidates.
 AI can run searches all day.
-It can't have that conversation.
+It can’t have that conversation.

 3. Learn to interpret AI output, not just use it

-There's a difference between feeding a query into an AI tool and knowing how to evaluate what comes back.
-Understanding why the AI ranked certain candidates higher, spotting when the algorithm misses something, and adjusting search parameters based on results - that's the skill that separates a recruiter who uses AI from a recruiter who's good at using AI.
+There’s a difference between feeding a query into an AI tool and knowing how to evaluate what comes back.
+Understanding why the AI ranked certain candidates higher, spotting when the algorithm misses something, and adjusting search parameters based on results - that’s the skill that matters.
+It’s what separates a recruiter who uses AI from one who’s actually good at it.

 4. Understand the AI recruiting agent landscape